Adaptive numerical designs for the calibration of computer codes: Calibration framework

 which is expected for such an emulator of a deterministic computer code.
-Lastly, the capability of a GPE to predict well the code should be checked thanks to some validation criteria \citep{Bast08}.
+Lastly, the capability of a GPE to well predict the code should be checked against some validation criteria \citep{Bast08}.
 For more details about the GPE, refer to \citet{Rasm06, San03, Fang}.
 Other more theoretical references dedicated to asymptotic properties are \citet{Stein99} and \citet{Bach14}.